mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

+[Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') and its subtypes are not editable once created.
+This is because during play, these classes serve as definitions, which need to remain fixed.
+Any state that changes during runtime is instead housed in a corresponding State class.

+ However, at design time even definitions need to be changeable.
+To support this easily while still preserving the fixedness of Model and company during play, [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit') and its subtypes provide interfaces that may be used to safely make changes to the properties of their corresponding models.

-By design, children of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-IModelEdit 'ParquetClassLibrary.IModelEdit').
+ By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use their [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit') interface.
-IModelEdit is for use only by external types that require read/write access to model properties.
+ IModelEdit is for use only by external types (such as those in a design-time tool) that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-IModelEdit-Comment'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IModelEdit-Comment'></a>
 ### Comment `property`

 ##### Summary